crisarenas/W1-Hangman_Game/README.md

 ![](hangman_nocomments.jpg)

-That's when I discovered that a comment can be assigned to a variable.
+That's when I discovered that a **string of multiple lines** can be assigned to a variable.
 This made everything much simplier.

 ``` python
   hangman = ['''